Call Recording: How to Record Calls in Business Phone System?

 Enhanced Customer Experience

 Phone calls are a crucial communication link between your business and its clients.
-This is evident from the fact that Customer Satisfaction is considered as the most important call center KPI by 95.7% of contact center professionals.
+This is evident from the fact that Customer Satisfaction is considered the most important call center KPI by 95.7% of contact center professionals.
 Further, it has been found that 61% of customers said they would stop dealing with a company as they did not experience good customer service from them.
 Managers can listen to recorded calls to see if the employees are maintaining the call quality standards and delivering customers a delightful experience.

 Another interesting study reveals that more than 76% of consumers contacting customer service of a business expect the representative to know their product and history with the company.